 One way to have more money flow into your life is to let some flow out.
 A few preliminary thoughts:

 - Consider devoting as much time and energy to how your money goes out as to how it comes in.

 - Consider spending and giving the same thing: investing.
 If you think investing is something only the 1% do, think again: every time you have a thought, you are investing.

 - Invest in what is dear to you because watch this: what you invest in becomes dear to you.

 - Consider an investment something that benefits you quite directly as well as more distantly.
-For example, many have given me money since the fire.
+For example, many have given me money since the apartment building burned down that I lived in.
 I tithed it all* except for the last $100, 100% of which went into having the public carpeting (stairs and hallway) in my new apartment building steamcleaned.
 Kick out the walls you may have built up around what “counts” as giving.